LoopKit/loopdocs/docs/operation/algorithm/bolus.md

 !!! info "Bolusing safety feature"

-    If the current blood glucose, or any predicted blood glucose, falls below the Glucose Safety Limit, Loop will not return a recommended bolus.
-When the minimum blood glucose rises above the Glucose Safety Limit, the bolus tool will provide a recommended bolus.
+    If the current glucose, or any predicted glucose, falls below the Glucose Safety Limit, Loop will not return a recommended bolus.
+When the minimum glucose rises above the Glucose Safety Limit, the bolus tool will provide a recommended bolus.

 ## Algorithm Section Menu